-During the period ended 31 December 2022, the Fund entered into trades, both purchases and sales, where the counterparty was another entity for which CIFC Asset Management LLC acts as Investment Manager ("cross trades").
+During the year ended 31 December 2023 and period ended 31 December 2022, the Fund entered into trades, both purchases and sales, where the counterparty was another entity for which CIFC Asset Management LLC acts as Investment Manager ("cross trades").
 All cross trades are carried out in accordance with the procedures prescribed by the Investment Manager's compliance department.
-The value of such purchases and sales amounted to USD 627,375 and USD 4,042,630 respectively.
+The value of such purchases and sales amounted to USD 970,000 and USD 2,348,100 respectively (31 December 2022: USD 627,375 and USD 4,042,630 respectively).